Last updated on 2026-04-01

 Program Overview

-Sheridan's Animal Care certificate is designed to prepare students for a fulfilling career working with animals.
-This program provides critical training that equips students with essential skills needed in various animal care settings, including veterinary clinics, shelters, grooming businesses, and wildlife rehabilitation facilities.
-If you have a passion for animals and possess qualities such as patience, attention to detail, and motivation, this program is an excellent fit for you.
-Throughout the course, students will engage in hands-on learning experiences, working with live animals under supervision to practice vital skills in animal handling, grooming, and care.
+The Animal Care certificate program at Sheridan College is designed to prepare students for a fulfilling career in animal care.
+This program equips you with essential skills to work in various settings, including veterinary clinics, shelters, grooming businesses, and wildlife rehabilitation facilities.
+If you have a passion for animals and possess qualities such as patience, attention to detail, and motivation, this program is perfect for you.
+Through a combination of theoretical knowledge and practical experience, students will learn about animal husbandry, grooming, and more, ensuring they are well-prepared for the workforce.

 Program Structure

-- Hands-on training with live animals to develop practical skills.
+- Hands-on experience with live animals under supervision.

-- A two-week field placement in an animal facility at the end of the second semester, providing valuable real-world experience.
+- A two-week field placement in an animal facility at the end of the second semester, offering valuable real-world experience.

-- Courses covering a range of topics such as animal anatomy, nutrition, and grooming.
+- Courses covering various aspects of animal care, including anatomy, nutrition, and grooming.

 - Access to the Sheridan Animal Centre, which is accredited by the Canadian Council on Animal Care.